alnvny/productInventory/API_Documentation.md

 ## Error Response

-**Condition** : Update cannot be performed for the requested stocks due to the lack of the stock
+**Condition** : Update cannot be performed for the requested stocks due to the lack of stock

 **Content example** : For the request body
 ```json